bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ### Timestampable

-This would enter `createdAt`, `updatedAt`.
+This would enter automatic `createdAt`, `updatedAt`, unless you explicitely provide the information yourself in the input (useful when migrating an existing dataset to a new one and conserving the actual value).
 You can also customise how the fields are named.

 ```typescript
 import { Behaviors, Collection } from "@bluelibs/nova";